 - Additional ₹25,000 for parents below 60 years (total ₹50,000)

-Section 24(b) — Home Loan Interest: Up to ₹2,00,000 per year on interest paid on a self-occupied property.
-There is no cap for let-out properties (losses can be set off subject to rules).
+Section 24(b): Home Loan Interest: Up to ₹2,00,000 per year on interest paid for a self-occupied property.
+No cap applies for let-out properties, though losses can only be set off subject to certain rules.

-Section 80TTA — Savings Account Interest: Up to ₹10,000 on interest earned from savings accounts with banks, post offices, or co-operative societies.
-Senior citizens use 80TTB instead (limit ₹50,000, covering FD interest too).
+Section 80TTA: Savings Account Interest: Up to ₹10,000 on interest earned from savings accounts with banks, post offices, or co-operative societies.
+Senior citizens use 80TTB instead, with a ₹50,000 limit that also covers FD interest.

 After all deductions, you have your Net Taxable Income.